-The Ben & Jerry’s Democracy Is In Your Hands campaign introduced a brand new ice cream flavor, aptly named Empower Mint. it also provided information about voting inequality, voter suppression laws, and the importance of making sure everyone can complete their civic duty.
+The Ben & Jerry’s Democracy Is In Your Hands campaign introduced a brand new ice cream flavor, aptly named Empower Mint.
+The campaign content marketing materials also provided information about voting inequality, voter suppression laws, and the importance of making sure everyone can complete their civic duty.
 Though the ice cream flavor was a one-time product launch, the company often revives this campaign during each major election season to bring awareness to the issues.

 Bandcamp is a website for musicians to upload and sell their music directly to fans.
-Labels can also host e-commerce platforms for artists.
-The company typically collects 15% of profits from music sales and 10% from merchandise sales.
-In 2020, the service started the Bandcamp Friday initiative to wave the company’s share of sales so that artists can get paid more for their materials.
+Labels also host e-commerce stores for artists through the service.
+The company collects about 15% of its profits from music sales and 10% from merchandise sales.
+In 2020, the organization started the Bandcamp Friday initiative to wave the company’s share of sales so that artists can get paid more for their materials.

 This idea came about as a response to learning that the royalties for music on streaming services are often low and vary from platform to platform.
-Because Bandcamp hosts many smaller, independent artists who may not tour or have the notoriety of big names, it’s passionate about working to offset the income gap.
+Because Bandcamp hosts many smaller, independent artists who may not tour or have notoriety, it’s passionate about working to offset the income gap.

 In 2019, the razor and body care company Billie started the Project Body Hair campaign to normalize female body hair and redefine beauty standards for women.
-The company noted that even in advertisements for razors, shaving cream, and related products, they didn’t show women with body hair.
-Taking the movement a step further, the company is also vocal about abolishing the pink tax, or the practice of companies charging women more for products that could be gender neutral, like razors, by adding feminine colors or scents to them.
+The company noted that even in advertisements for razors, shaving cream, and related products, brands don’t show women with body hair.
+Taking the movement a step further, company leadership is also vocal about abolishing the pink tax, or the practice of charging women more money for products that could be gender neutral, like razors.

 Red Nose Day is a nationwide campaign to end child poverty in the United States and around the world.
 Since it started in 2015, the campaign’s big fundraising event typically takes place in the spring and has a variety of corporate partners.
 Organizations like Walgreens and Save the Children take donations from sponsors and customers to raise money.
 Others, like NBC, run special events on their networks, such as an episode of the game show Celebrity Escape Room.
 Throughout the broadcast, advertisements encouraged viewers to donate to the fund and see real-world examples of the good their donation can do.

-Eyeglass company Warby Parker’s Buy a Pair, Give a Pair campaign states that for every pair of glasses purchased, they also donate one pair to someone in need across the globe.
-The company also provides options to sell eyewear at affordable prices and provide vision care for those who can’t afford it.
+Warby Parker’s Buy a Pair, Give a Pair campaign states that for every pair of glasses customers purchase, it also donates one pair to someone in need across the globe.
+The company offers options to sell eyewear at affordable prices and provide vision care for those who can’t afford it.
 Though Warby Parker temporarily suspended the donation program through the COVID-19 pandemic, it instead switched to purchasing personal protective equipment and preventative health supplies for healthcare workers for every pair of glasses sold.